Vianna0well/Vianna0well/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡  &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡  &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying System Analysis and Development at IMPACTA.\
 🌱 &nbsp;I'm on track for learning more about Oracle Netsuite and Javascript.\
 ✉️ &nbsp;You can shoot me an email at vianna8523@gmail.com!
 I'll try to respond as soon as I can.\